Kubernetes - Navigating Open Source Software

 Better Abstraction

-Kubernetes provides a layer of abstraction above the infrastructure, while traditional virtualization provides a layer of abstraction above the hardware.
-In Kubernetes, containers are the deployment unit, while virtual machines are the deployment unit in traditional virtualisation.
-This difference in abstraction allows Kubernetes to run more efficiently while utilizing fewer resources.
+Kubernetes provides a layer of abstraction above the infrastructure, while traditional virtualization provides a layer above the hardware.
+This difference allows Kubernetes to run more efficiently while utilizing fewer resources.

 Increased Resource Efficiency

-Scalability is another area where Kubernetes excels.
 Kubernetes is designed to be highly scalable and can manage thousands of containers across a cluster of nodes.
-Traditional virtualization, on the other hand, is typically limited to a smaller number of virtual machines per host.
-This makes Kubernetes a better choice for managing large-scale applications that require rapid scaling and deployment.
+Traditional virtualization is typically limited to a smaller number of virtual machines per host.

 Platform Agnostic